jcasimir/railsconf_tutorials/source/sessions/tdd_tools_techniques/08_background_jobs.md

 This custom job allows you to put more logic in the custom job class, specify job priorities, and add job lifecycle callbacks.

-Testing it would look like this:
+Testing it in the `user_spec` would look like this:
 ```ruby
 it 'should enqueue a new HelloMail job' do
   Delayed::Job.stubs(:enqueue)